Mathématique: Chapter 1

 He opened the door.

-“It’s like a greenhouse in here.
+“Nick, it’s like a greenhouse in here.
 Isn’t your air conditioning working?
 Why didn’t you pull your shades down?”

 “Yes, yes.
 I’m fine.”
-Rush was reaching the upper limit of his ability to stand, actually, but he knew from experience that if he shut the door in Jackson’s face, the man would only become more determined.
+Rush was reaching the upper limit of his ability to stand, unfortunately, but he knew from experience that if he shut the door in Jackson’s face, the man would only become more determined.

-Jackson broke off right around the same point Rush realized that loss of consciousness was inevitable.
-He gave in.
-Gravity was already pulling him down.
+Jackson broke off right around the time Rush realized that loss of consciousness was inevitable.

 He woke up on a couch.